chirun-ncl/chirun/README.md

   - `brew install pdf2svg`
   - `brew install libyaml`
 * Install `virtualenv` by running `pip3 install virtualenv`.
+* If you are not using the default Apple-provided build of Python 3 ( e.g. Python is installed under `/Applications/Python 3.X`, where `3.X` is the version), ensure that the SSL CA certificates are installed by running:
+    - `sudo /Applications/Python\ 3.X/Install\ Certificates.command`

 ### Quick Installation
  * Create a Python3 virtualenv: `virtualenv -p python3 coursebuilder_env` and activate it: `source ./coursebuilder_env/bin/activate`